-Located less than a 2 hour drive from Jacksonville is an oasis of springs where families can sit back, relax, and float down a natural waterway.
+Located less than a 2 hour drive from Jacksonville is an oasis of springs where families can sit back, relax, and float down a natural lazy river.
 Open from Memorial Day to Labor Day weekend, tubing down Ichetucknee Springs has become a right of passage for many Floridians.
 This state park offers good old-fashioned fun that makes it a perfect summer day trip with the kids.

 Plan Ahead When Visiting Ichetucknee Springs